Celebrating progress, aiming even higher

 Employers Network for Equality & Inclusion

 Becky Brooks, UK Membership Director at Employers Network for Equality & Inclusion (enei) says: “Creating an inclusive environment can make a real difference in the workplace.
-We held a training session in October 2017 for ENEI members (with Henpicked) and published a document to help members understand the reasons why, and how they can support colleagues.
+We held a training session in October 2017 for ENEI members with Henpicked: Menopause in the Workplace and published a document to help members understand the reasons why, and how they can support colleagues.
 We had another conference call in May 2019 with Henpicked.

 “Many members are now putting the right awareness, education and support in place.
 It’s fabulous to see how many employers are now getting behind this.”